How to Program Python to check type of variable? | float or int or string or class

 Why is it important to know the data type of variable?

 Sometimes, you may want to manipulate the data based on its data type.
-So the comparing data types in Python is essential.
+So comparing data types in Python is essential.

 For example: